Step 1: Apply online or in person at the Admissions office (I4-102)

 2) Math: Based on assessment or previous college course work (3-5 units)

-3) Personal Growth 120 or 130 or 140 (3 units) see catalog for course descriptions or a General Education Course
+3) Personal Growth 120 or 130 or 140 (3 units) see catalog for course descriptions or enroll in a General Education Course.
+Counselors teach these courses.

-6) Physical Education Supplemental Courses: Discuss with your Coach first or MAAP Counselor.
-These courses may consist of a professional activity course, a weight training class, fitness activities etc....) (.5-2 units each)
+These courses may consist of a professional activity course, a weight training class, cardio conditioning etc... (.5-2 units each).
+These courses are under Exercise Science.

-Step 10: Excel in out of the classroom and GO Oympians!
+Step 10: Excel in out of the classroom and GO Olympians!

 Use your campus based resources to thrive.
 For instance, stop by the Student Services building (I-400) and take advantage of Mesa's resources and services.